This presentation is brought to you by:

 HTML5 is set to be finalized in 2014.
 It was going to be 2021.
 Yes, an HTML5.1 is being worked on.
 Some suggest we get rid of version numbers.
 HTML versions work different than software versions because they are "released" to the public before they are actually made.
 The W3C and the WHATWG make recommendations for a new version and then browser makers do what they can to implement them, then developers hopefully use them.
 Meanwhile, the W3C and the WHATWG continue to discuss if their recommendations are any good...

 HTML5 is more forgiving of "tag soup" than XHTML was.
 HTML5 goes back to allowing elements to be coded in upper or lowercase, doesn't require attributes to have values and does not require attribute values to be in quotes.
-The doctype is much simpler, and doesn't even require the inclusion of the HEAD
+The doctype is much simpler, and doesn't even require the inclusion of the HEAD and BODY elements.

 New HTML5 Elements

-(was taken out then put back in)MARK
+HEADERFOOTERNAVASIDEARTICLESECTIONTIME(was taken out then put back in)MARKFIGURE(andFIGCAPTION)METERMAINVIDEOAUDIOCANVASTEMPLATE

 NOTE: Don't overuse.
 Not every image is a figure.
-Not every link is to be wrapped in NAV
+Not every link is to be wrapped in NAV tags.

-probably going away
+HGROUPprobably going away

 Deprecated Elements